Zimbra-Community/python-zimbra/README.md

  it returns None, the authentication is somehow failed (maybe wrong username, URL or preauthentication-key)

-Now, we create our request (we use the XML mode in this example),
+Now, we create our request

-    info_request = RequestXml()
+    info_request = comm.gen_request(token=token)

-inject the authentication token into it,

-    info_request.set_auth_token(token)

-and add our (very simple) GetVersionInfo request, which is in the urn:zimbraAdmin-namespace:
+and add our (very simple) GetFolder request, which is in the urn:zimbraMail-namespace:

     info_request.add_request(
         "GetFolderRequest",
         {
             "folder": {
                 "path": "/inbox"
             }
         },
-        "urn:zimbraAdmin"
+        "urn:zimbraMail"
     )

-Now, we prepare a response object for the transport (this has to use the same method (xml or json) as the request object):

-    info_response = ResponseXml()

-And finally, we sent the request:
+Finally, we sent the request:

-    comm.send_request(info_request, info_response)
+    info_response = comm.send_request(info_request)

-Our info_response-variable now holds the response information of the object.
+The info_response-variable now holds the response information of the object.

 Now, if the response was successful and has now Fault-object: